Akil Baddoo Preview, Player Props: Tigers vs. Yankees

-The Detroit Tigers, including Akil Baddoo (.364 on-base percentage in past 10 games, 52 points above season-long percentage), take on starting pitcher Michael King and the New York Yankees at Comerica Park, Tuesday at 6:40 PM ET.
+The Detroit Tigers, including Akil Baddoo and his .467 slugging percentage over his past 10 games, battle starting pitcher Gerrit Cole and the New York Yankees at Comerica Park, Wednesday at 6:40 PM ET.

-He reached base in his only plate appearance in his last appearance against the Yankees.
+He had a hitless performance in his most recent game (0-for-3) against the Yankees.

 Akil Baddoo Game Info & Props vs. the Yankees